flavoi/roboearth/README.md

 roboearth
 =========

-This is a porting of the stack in ROS Fuerte.
-Used in my master thesis on Ubuntu 12.04 LTS.
+This is a porting of the original stack to ROS Fuerte.
+It has been used in my master thesis on Ubuntu 12.04 LTS.

 Long story
 ----------